Blue Neighbourhood: Composition

-Blue Neighbourhood has been described to be an electropop, gloom-pop, and synth-pop record with EDM, electronic music, electro, and R&B elements.
+Blue Neighbourhood has been described to be an electropop and synth-pop record with EDM, electronic music, electro, and R&B elements.
 Lyrical themes within the record include Sivan's experiences with love, youth, yearning, heartbreak, and affirmation.
 Critics have also compared the record to other musicians like Lorde, Taylor Swift, Sam Smith, Macklemore, and Adele.

 Singles

 "Wild", originally released as the lead single from Sivan's extended play of the same name, was issued a remixed version featuring Canadian singer-songwriter Alessia Cara and was later released as the fourth single from the album on 23 June 2016.
 Following its release, Sivan re-released Blue Neighbourhood on iTunes, replacing "Wild (XXYYXX remix)" with the remixed version featuring Cara on the deluxe edition and adding it to the standard version as the last track.
 In addition, a Korean Special Edition of the album was released, featuring the TRXYE extended play tracks, the Blue Neighbourhood music video trilogy and the music video for "Youth".

 "Youth" was released as the second single from the album.
 The song premiered exclusively on 12 November on Shazam Top 20 at 7PM AEST and was officially released worldwide after midnight in each country on 13 November.
 In early 2016, it reached the top 25 on the Billboard Hot 100, making it Sivan's most commercially successful single to date in North America.

 "Talk Me Down" was later confirmed to be the third single from the album, being released on 26 May 2016.

 On 17 October 2016, "Heaven" featuring fellow Australian singer Betty Who was released as the fifth single from the album.
-Sivan uploaded the audio for the song to his vevo channel on YouTube and performed a solo version of the song on The Ellen DeGeneres Show the next day.
+Sivan uploaded the audio for the song to his Vevo channel on YouTube and performed a solo version of the song on The Ellen DeGeneres Show the next day.
 The official music video for the song was set to be released on 20 January 2017 in order to coincide with the inauguration of Donald Trump, however, the video was released on Sivan's Vevo channel on 19 January, one day earlier than planned.